profork/Batocera-Custom-Arm-Builds/README.md

 *Cemu does not work on Batocera for Odin2.
 Use ROCKNIX for built in Aethersx2 or the addon in link below.
-For Wine/Box64 and Cemu use ROCKNIX, and the ROCKNIXK Uzucore build if you want that other emulator too
+For Portmaster 64 bits apps, use the add-on link below or ROCKNIX.
+For Portmaster 32 bit games, Wine/Box64 and Cemu use ROCKNIX.
+Use the  ROCKNIXK Uzucore build if you want that other emulator too.

 ## Aethersx2, Portmaster and other addons available in https://github.com/profork/profork ##